South Carolina man faces pornography charges, victims nationwide - NewsBreak

 ANDERSON COUNTY, S.C.
 (WSPA) – An Upstate man is facing child pornography charges after investigators located 17 of his victims nationwide.

-The Anderson County Sheriff’s Office said an investigation began in March of 2021 into Sherman Alexander Turner, 28, of Williamston.Former restaurant owner to appear for bond hearing on felony charges related to cameras in restrooms
+The Anderson County Sheriff’s Office said an investigation began in March of 2021 into Sherman Alexander Turner, 28, of Williamston.Mom, tattoo artist arrested after 10-year-old child gets arm tattoo, police say

 Deputies said the photos they found while investigating revealed the 17 victims under the age of 12 and lived in the following states: